borispovod/crypti-dapps-docs/MessagingDapp.md

 }
 ```

 Great!
-Now your message will go to blockchain and will be saved.
+Our message contract now has the required functionality to insert new messages into the database and save them onto the blockchain.

-Now we need to process transaction fee, and all done for first step.
+Now all we need to do is process transaction fees and we will have successfully completed our first step.

-We have apply/applyUnconfirmed methods for it, all our transactions can be in two states - unconfirmed (when transaction sent, but still not in block), and confirmed (when transaction applied in block).
-Same for account balances, we have unconfirmed balance and confirmed balance. applyUnconfirmed make effect on unconfirmed balance, apply make effect on confirmed balance.

-Same here for undo/undoUnconfirmed, if transaction was applied in fork, transaction must rollback.
-So, we need to write logic here, but it's very easy.
+## Transaction Fees

+Within any blockchain, transactions exist in two states: **unconfirmed** and **confirmed**.

+  * **unconfirmed** - When a transaction has been broadcast, but has not yet been included in a block.
+  * **confirmed** - When a transaction has been broadcast, and has been included in a block, having one or more confirmations.

+Account balances on the blockchain also have two corresponding properties: **unconfirmed balance** and **confirmed**.

+Therefore to process transaction fees, we will define two functions: `apply/applyUnconfirmed`.

+The `applyUnconfirmed` function applies the transaction fee to the **unconfirmed balance**, while the `apply` function applies it to the **confirmed** balance.

+Finally, if a transaction is confirmed within a fork on the blockchain.
+The transaction needs to be rolled back and reapplied.

+To handle this type of situation, we define two more functions `undo` and `undoUnconfirmed` as detailed below:

 ```js
 Message.prototype.apply = function (trs, sender, cb, scope) {